What you can do on LiveWires

 Rock in the comfort of your own headphones with this battery powered box.
 It's a DI box too, so you can plug into a mixer if you want everyone to hear.
 Approximately £35-£40 [electrical 7, mechanical 7]

 Have you ever wondered what is happening in an electronic circuit?
 Now is your chance to find out.
 Build this little PC powered oscilloscope and you can look at signals to your heart's content.
-This uses a ready made circuit board and has a reasonable number of components and the software is provided.
+This uses a ready made circuit board and has a reasonable number of components.
+All the software you need is provided as well.
 Approximately £30-£35. [electrical 7, mechanical 5]

 Computer graphics and programming